ibm-cloud-docs/virtualization/virtual-machine-network-setup.md

 * */etc/init.d/network restart*

-**Note:** 192.0.2.0/24 is used as Public IP Documentation as per RFC1166 and RFC5737.
+**Note:** 192.0.2.0/24 is used as Public IP Documentation per RFC1166 and RFC5737.
 You do not use these IP addresses on your servers.